wp-plugins/codepress-admin-columns/readme.txt

 = User Columns =

 You can also change the User Columns.
-I have added a few additional custom columns:
+We have added a few additional custom columns:

 * User ID
 * First name